tonyjurg/N1904addons/docs/features/README.md

 # Overview features

 This repository offers a set of features built specifically for use with the [N1904 Text-Fabric dataset](https://CenterBLC.github.io/N1904/).
-Text-Fabric is a powerful platform for analyzing biblical texts with linguistic and structural detail.
+Text-Fabric is a powerful platform for analysing biblical texts with linguistic and structural detail.

 The features of this package can be grouped as follows: